KhaiTrinh/upDate/README.md

 This program is used to familiarize the concept of operator overloading and dynamic memory allocation (manual control over memory).
 For this particular program, a pointer is used to keep track of the month, day, and year.
 Integers would have been much easier to work with but that is not the point of this program.

+EXECUTING PROGRAM

+I compile and run the program by using cmd with command
+> g++ main main.cpp upDate.h upDate.cpp
+>
+> main